ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 The ID of the CONNECT stream that established a given WebTransport session will be further referred to as a *Session ID*.

-After the session is established, the peers can exchange data using the following mechanisms:
+After the session is established, the endpoints can exchange data using the following mechanisms:

 * A client can create a bidirectional stream and transfer its ownership to